sabihabegumj/Furniture-Web-Application/README.md

 # A FURNITURE COMPANY'S WEB APPLICATION

-> This Web Application is a Academic Project which mainly focused on Requirement Analysis, Database Designing and Database Modeling, built using ASP.NET MVC C#, MS SQL Server, HTML5, CSS3, Bootstrap, JavaScript
+> This Web Application is an Academic Project which mainly focused on Requirement Analysis, Database Designing and Database Modeling, built using ASP.NET MVC C#, MS SQL Server, HTML5, CSS3, Bootstrap, JavaScript

 ## Table of contents
 * [Technologies](#technologies)